Gangsta (manga): Plot

-At the clinic, Nicolas start to have a seizure as a side-effect to the experimental Cerebret and Yang is in critical condition.
+At the clinic, Nicolas start to have a seizure as a side-effect to the experimental Cerebrer and Yang is in critical condition.
 Theo is ready to consider his tests on Nic a failure and began to administer a downer, but Nic knocks it out of his hand, telling him to give Yang more attention.
-While at the Destroyers’ warehouse, Constance escapes from her restraints and stabs Sig in the thigh with a shard of glass.
+While at the Destroyers' warehouse, Constance escapes from her restraints and stabs Sig in the thigh with a shard of glass.
 In retaliation, Striker tears her left arm off and sends it to Marco.
 Leading Marco to venture out on his own to retrieve her.
 On the way, Marco is ambushed by Colt, only to be saved by Galahad and the Guild.
 Finally reaching the warehouse, Marco battles Striker and Beretta.
 After fleeing with Constance, Striker catches up with them, leading the couple to use a suicide bomb as a last resort.
 Leaving Striker critically injured.

 Shortly after the appearance of the Hunters and Destroyers in Ergastulum, Worick murders Miles and presents the severed head to the Corsica family, leaving behind some money and a note for Alex, telling her to leave the city while she still can.
 While Nicolas is recovering at the Theo's clinic, four members of the Guild attempt to apprehend him, Theo and Alex.
 Nic attempts to fight them off but is unsuccessful.
 The Guild brings them into custody for questioning.
 Worick begins working for Corsica under the name "Storage".
 Utilizing his photographic memory as his strongest asset.
 While meeting with Uranos, its revealed that Corsica placed the Hunters under his control.
 So, they may carry out the annihilation of all Twilights within the city.